Fostidich/FAI-23/I - Artificial Intelligence/2 - Intelligent Agents.md

 Furthermore, if the geography of the environment is unknown, the agent needs to explore it.
 - - -
 Rationality has been defined to depend on four specific factors at any given time:
-- the performance measure of the success
+- the performance measure of the success,
-- the internal knowledge of the agent
+- the internal knowledge of the agent,
-- the available actions to do
+- the available actions to do,
 - the percept sequence of states to date.

 Therefore, we can approach a definition: